 Experienced instructors train you in written and oral communication, while literature specialists teach the diverse histories, cultures, literatures and films of the Spanish-speaking world.
 Our interdisciplinary approach builds your critical understanding of human rights, racial and ethnic identities, and social change.

 Our immersive educational experience prepares you for a wide range of careers.
 Want to study in Argentina, Mexico, Madrid?
 The Spanish major enriches your linguistic and cultural development by encouraging study abroad in a variety of countries.
+Students wishing to dive deeper into their Spanish studies have the opportunity to participate in the Spanish honors and distinction program.

 Small, interactive classes that allow students ample opportunity to interact with our accomplished instructors